frostedbyts/NowRun/README.md

 - [Smooth player movement](https://www.youtube.com/watch?v=SUZpVd18IMM)
 - [Titlescreen and pause menu](https://www.youtube.com/watch?v=sKuM5AzK-uA)
 - probably lots of other stuff I forgot.
 If you see something that comes from somewhere else, please let me know so I can properly credit people.
+- kenney.nl for some sprites to help with prototyping